Maligne Lake is the largest natural lake in the Canadian Rockies. Ringed by snow-and-ice-capped mountains, the

-Maligne Lake was originally known as "Chaba Imne" or Beaver Lake by the native tribes who lived near Jasper.
+Maligne Lake was originally known as "Chaba Imne" (Beaver Lake) by the Indigenous people who lived in Jasper.
 In 1907 Mary Schaeffer, a wealthy Quaker from Philadelphia, learned of the mysterious lake.
-Following a map obtained from Samson Beaver, a Stoney tribesman, Mary found the lake and later wrote about her adventures, making the area a popular tourist attraction in years to follow.
+Following a map obtained from Samson Beaver, Mary explored the valley and lake and later wrote about her adventures, making the area a popular tourist attraction in years to follow.

 One of the most popular pictures in the Canadian Rockies is the image of Spirit Island in the middle of Maligne Lake.
 The island is 14 kilometres up-lake and there is no road or trail access.
 Tour boats or private, non-motorized craft are the only means of reaching Spirit Island.

 Maligne Valley offers backcountry experiences with options for hikers and paddlers.
 Whether you're paddling to one of the three campsites on the most famous 22 km Maligne Lake, or hitting the trails for an exceptionally beautiful journey through a narrow mountain valley to Jacques Lake, or heading above treeline on the beautiful ridges of the Skyline, there is an adventure waiting for you!